redfungus/subtitle-rating-classification/README.md

 # Realtime Subtitle Rating Classification

 This Repo contains the implementation of a subtitle rating classifier which was done as a project for the Data Intensive Computing course at KTH.
+The report of the project can be seen in `Real_time_Subtitle_Rating.pdf`.

 ## Implementation